Billings Montana

 (406) 256-5100

-It is owned by the City of Billings and the Montana Historical Society.
+It Is owned by the City of Billings and the Montana Historical Society.
 The Billings Preservation Society 501(c) (3) has a contractual agreement covered under MCA 22-3-603.
 “Management of historic sites and buildings.”

 The purpose of The Moss Mansion Museum is to preserve, collect, describe, interpret and exhibit artifacts and documents relating to the 83-year occupancy of the Preston B. Moss family.